Image copyright, John Tallet, 2003. Click to return to the Homepage.

 This is a strenuous but rewarding walk with several moderate climbs.
 It follows the route of the popular Usk Valley Walk and then returns through hilly farmland and woods to the north of Usk.
 From the hilly sections there are excellent views of the countryside to the north and west.

-Leave the town square and turn left on the main road.
-Cross the river and take the steps at the end of the bridge up and then down to the riverbank.
-Walk along the riverbank and go under the old railway bridge.
+Leave the town square by turning left on the main road.
+Cross the river and take the steps at the end of the bridge up and then down to the river bank.
+Walk along the river bank and go under the old railway bridge.
 From this point the Usk Valley Walk is obvious and well signposted.
-Where it joins a lane at a hamlet called Great Estavarney, it is necessary to walk westward along the lane for 0.4 mile, passing farm buildings on the left, before taking the stile on the right.
-After 1½ miles turn right on a lane, soon crossing Chain Bridge.
-(The Chain Bridge pub is nearby.)
-Turn left on a lane signposted Bettws Newydd and after 300 metres cross a stile on the left to follow the well-marked Usk Valley Walk.
+After 3 kms, where the path joins a lane at Estavarney Farm, it is necessary to walk westward along the lane for 600 metres, passing farm buildings on the left, before crossing the stile on the right.
+Follow Usk Valley Walk waymarks across fields, through a small wood and along the riverbank (a distance of 2.7 kms from the stile).
+Turn right on a lane, soon crossing Chain Bridge.
+Turn left on a lane signposted Bettws Newydd and after 300 metres take the path on the left to follow the well-marked Usk Valley Walk.

 The Usk south of Chain Bridge